 The Delivery Group will identify specific Task Groups, as required to deliver key elements of the Strategic Work Plan.
 Each group will be self-serviced and self-appointed.
 However, it is recommended that a member of the Delivery Group will sit on each Task Group to provide strategic direction and support.

-There are currently four Task Groups in operation:
+There are currently three Task Groups in operation:

 The NEP Biodiversity Group aims to deliver biodiversity targets, as described in the NEP Biodiversity Group TOR Dec 2014.
 The Group will promote work at landscape-scale focusing on Biodiversity Opportunity Areas (BOAs) and key sites which support biodiversity such as Local Wildlife Sites (LWS).
 The Group will develop and promote partnership, including the establishment of active leads for BOAs, engagement with land managers and other sectors such as health and business.